phoihos/vscode-translate-it/README.md

 ## Installation

-To install this extension go to `View->Extensions` and search for `Translate it`.
+To install this extension go to `View->Extensions` and search for `translate-it`.
 Next click Install.

 ## Usage